sriraj66/Hospital-Management/README.md

 3. **Blog System**:
    - Doctors can create, view, and manage their blog posts.
    - Patients can view categorized lists of non-draft blog posts.
+4. **Appointment Booking System**:
+   - Patients can view a list of all doctors and book appointments.
+   - Patients fill out a form to book appointments with details such as required specialty, date, and start time.
+   - Appointments are 45 minutes long and create calendar events for doctors using Google’s Calendar API.
+   - Patients can view appointment details after confirmation.

 ## Technologies Used